mustardgrain/tech-tips/kafka/custom-partition.md

 List<PartitionInfo> partitions = cluster.partitionsForTopic(topic);
 ```

-You can use the information from the PartitionInfo (https://kafka.apache.org/11/javadoc/org/apache/kafka/common/PartitionInfo.html) class in your partitioning, for instance getting the number of partitions.
+You can use the information from the [PartitionInfo](https://kafka.apache.org/11/javadoc/org/apache/kafka/common/PartitionInfo.html) class in your partitioning, for instance getting the number of partitions.

-In order to make sure that the partitioner is working as expected you can run the following from the command line in your kafka bin directory:
+In order to make sure that the partitioner is working as expected you can run the following from the command line in your Kafka `bin` directory:

 ```
 bin/kafka-run-class.sh kafka.tools.GetOffsetShell \